Retropikzel/foreign-c/README.md

 Foreign function interface that is supported on multiple R7RS Sceheme implementations.

+Note that this software is in alpha stage.

 Pull requests to fix bugs and add more tests are welcome.

 Got a [bug](https://codeberg.org/r7rs-pffi/pffi/projects/9101)?